Newman Regional Health requests mask donations

 Materials Needed:

-One 9 x 8-inch piece of surgical drape fabric (obtain from the hospital)
+One 9-by- 8-inch piece of surgical drape fabric (obtain from the hospital)

 Use 1/4-inch seam allowance and hem